Case study 1

 My first move was to make the case for a design system before any redesign work began.
 This was not part of the brief.

-UI foundation: WCAG-accessible colour palette and typography
+UI foundation - WCAG-accessible colour palette and typography

-Bespoke TPG product icons
+Bespoke product-related icons

 Atomic Design structure